WhatLibrarian/Presentations/CertificateCC/Mod3/PITCHME.md

 # how the CC licenses affect works in the public domain
 ---

 Because Creative Commons licenses often serve as wrap-around licenses there is a danger of reencapsulating the public domain accidently.
 For instance if someone puts a creative commons copyright symbol on a public domain novel or a federal document.
 On the other hand, sometimes a CC0 mark or a public domain mark help clarify content use for downstream users.
-For instance many U.S. Government websites lack any copyright notice it is sometimes confusing for users to understand what sort of use is permitted.
+For instance many U.S. Government websites lack any copyright notice and it is sometimes confusing for users to understand what sort of use is permitted.